INL/BlackLab/doc/technical/design/plan-relations.md

 Often this will be used with the target of the parent relation as `clause1` and the source of child relations as `clause2`, `clause3`, etc. (some of them negated to indicate such children must not be present).

 This operation is the same as a regular AND (NOT) operation with these clauses, but with the added requirement that a given relation may not be matched by more than one clause. (without the `rmatch` operation, you might need many global constraints to enforce this).

+#### rcapture: capture all relations occurring inside a span

+(not yet implemented)

+We can capture all relations occurring inside a span using `rcapture`:

+    rcapture(query, toCapture, captureAs, relationType = '.*')

+This is useful for e.g. finding all dependency relations in a sentence.

+Parameters:
+- `query` is the query we're operating on. `rcapture` does not affect the matches, other than adding a match info with the relations captured.
+- `toCapture` is the name of the match info to capture relations in, e.g. `s`.
+The referenced `query` must have captured this match info.
+- `captureAs` is the name of the match info to store the captured relations in.
+- `relationType` is a regular expression matching the relation types to capture.
+The default is `.*`, i.e. all relations of the default relation class (`dep` by default).
+See `rel()` for more details about matching relation types.

+The relations are captured as a list-of-relations match info type.
+This will be returned in the BLS response as `relationsInsideSpan`.

 #### rtype